Lakshyyaa/KiranaGoServer/README.md

   and updates the job status
 - the 2nd function for status checks job status and sends back a suitable response
 - all code that accesses critical section uses locks to handle race conditions and for goroutines wait groups are used

+## Improvements:
+- Currently using in-memory data structures/variables.
+One things that would help is have a persistent database to store data in
+- Currently gpu is simulated which simply logs to the console and in the end the job-status is committed as it is.
+If actually working with image data, to store it we could have a channel which reads data of each image from its goroutine(each image processing is done in a separate goroutine) and read from it and store image data where needed.
+This would be better than waiting for all images' processing to finish and then store them in the end like it would happen currently(wg.Wait() blocks committing the final job-status after image gpu simulation is done for all images of a request which could be 1000s in real-life)

+## Installation:
+-